Pussyslayer1000/SneakVehicleCustoms/readme.txt

 When you apply a new custom skin it will add an entry to the sneak_customs database.
 On server start the fn_Sneak_postInit.sqf will compare every spawned vehicle with my custom database and update the skin to make custom skins persistent.
 When you revert back to a standard skin the entry in the custom databse will be deleted and value is stored in the standard database.

+How to add CustomSkins:
+only add additional Skins to the list or there will be duplicates!

+Add the Base class of the Vehicle you want to add into the SneakCustoms_config.cpp into CfgSneakCustoms then add an array that is called "skins" which contains subarrays with ClassName for your skin and the price. (exactly like the vehicle customs entries in the standard config!)

+After that create the Skinclass into CfgSneakCustoms like: class BaseClassName : SneakCustoms{
+	skinName = "Name shown in the Vehicle customs list";
+	hiddenSelectionsTextures[] = {"Texture01Path","Texture02Path"...};
+};

+When you want to add custom textures in your mission file the path needs to be like this:
+"mpmissions\__cur_mp.MAPNAME\..."
+Example:
+We want to add a custom skin for the SUV:

+class Exile_Car_SUV_Abstract{
+	skins[] = {
+		{"MySUVSkin", 500},
+		{"MySUVSkin2", 500}
+};

+class MySUVkSkin : SneakCustoms{
+	skinName = "My SUV 01";
+	hiddenselectionTextures[] = {"mpmissions\__cur_mp.altis\textures\MySuv01.jpg"};
+};
+class MySUVkSkin2 : SneakCustoms{
+	skinName = "My SUV 02";
+	hiddenselectionTextures[] = {"mpmissions\__cur_mp.altis\textures\MySuv02.jpg"};
+};

+You can use *.paa or *.jpg as texture files.
+When you add more than 1 or 2 better go for the jpg because *.paa files are huge.